roshanlimbu/printServer/README.md

-# Slip Server
+# Nepali Slip Printer

-A Node.js server for printing receipt slips with support for Nepali Unicode text.
-This server provides a REST API to format and print receipts with proper handling of Devanagari characters.
+A Node.js package and server for printing receipt slips with support for Nepali Unicode text.
+This package provides both a REST API server and a library for programmatic use, with proper handling of Devanagari characters and cross-platform printing.

 ## Features